NguyenManhKhoi/pp2024/README.md

-USTH ICT 2024 Advanced Programming with Python
+USTH CyberSec 2024 Advanced Programming with Python
 =====================================================

 Students are expected to: